SElarabi/PacMen_Exercise/README.md

 ## How to Run ##
 ### Main display and pacmen.js
 <p>
- The website includes a navbar with links to other pages, buttons to add PacMan, start,stop and reset are element for user interaction with pacman elements.<br>
+ - The website includes a navbar with links to other pages, buttons to add PacMan, Move,stop and reset are element for user interaction with pacman elements.<br>
  The game itself is displayed in a container on the page, and uses HTML and CSS for the visual elements.
+ - The add button will add pacman character each time user hit the button.
+- Start would make added charcters to start moving and bouncing inside the display.
+Each character would change direction each time it hits the frame sides of the display container.The characters would accelerate when Move button is pressed.
+ - Stop would freeze all pacman characters running in the display.
+ - Reset would clear display and allow to start new characters.

 </p>
 <p>
 The JavaScript code in pacmen.js file consist of creating and controling components that interact with the HTML elements to create a dynamic game experience where the position of the elements on the screen updates in real-time .